28th November 2020

 In any purchase of a rural property the possibility of the SAFER intervening must be investigated.
 The pre-emption rights that allow to bypass the normal property transaction process and regulate the agricultural land market, is not popular with the local people on the ground and must be anticipated in order to be managed in the most efficient way.

-You should ask your notaire about adding a clause if there's an objection from SAFER, and to include one (or more) ‘clauses suspensives’ in the ‘compromis de vente’ to ensure quicker return of your deposit (we can assist with best currency transfers may the worse was to happen during the purchase process.
+You should ask your notaire about adding a clause if there's an objection from SAFER, and to include one (or more) ‘clauses suspensives’ in the ‘compromis de vente’ to ensure quicker return of your deposit (we can assist with fast currency transfers may the worse was to happen during the purchase process).